Deep Progressive Feature Aggregation Network for High Dynamic Range Imaging: The Proposed Methods

-where $g(\cdot)$ denotes the sampling generator and $P_{s}=[\bm{p}_{s}^{(1)},\cdots, \bm{p}_{s}^{(N)}]$ represents the $N$ sampling matrices for the $s$-th scale space, where the sampling matrix $\bm{p}_{s}^{(i)}$ is $H\times W\times 2$ dimensional, for $i=1,\cdots, N$. $H$ and $W$ represent the height and width of the input features, respectively.
-These sampling matrices provide the locations of corresponding sampled features for each pixel position.
-Specifically, for the $s$-th scale space, the element of the $i$-th sampling matrix at the position $(m, n)$ is a two-dimensional vector, denoted as $\bm{p}^{(i)}_{s,m,n} = [p_{s,m,n}^{(i)}(x), p_{s,m,n}^{(i)}(y)]$.
-This vector contains the displacement information in the horizontal and vertical directions between the sampled feature and the reference feature.
-Based on the sampling matrices, the sampled features of the pixel position $(m,n)$ are computed as follows:
+where $g(\cdot)$ denotes the sampling generator and $P_{s}=[\bm{p}_{s}^{(1)},\cdots, \bm{p}_{s}^{(N)}]$ represents a set contains $N$ sampling matrices in the $s$-th scale space, where the dimension of the sampling matrix $\bm{p}_{s}^{(i)}$ is $H\times W\times 2$, for $i=1,\cdots, N$. $H$ and $W$ represent the height and width of the input features, respectively.
+These sampling matrices provide the location information of the corresponding sampled feature.
+Specifically, for the $s$-th scale space, the element of the $i$-th sampling matrix at the position $(m, n)$ is a two-dimensional vector, denoted as $\bm{p}^{(i)}_{s,m,n} = [x_{s,m,n}^{(i)}, y_{s,m,n}^{(i)}]$.
+This vector contains displacement information between the sampled feature and the reference feature in the horizontal and vertical directions.
+Based on the sampling matrices, the sampled feature of pixel position $(m,n)$ is obtained as follows:

-where $\bar{F}^{(i)}_{s}(m,n)$ denotes the $i$-th sampled feature corresponding to the misaligned pixel at the position $(m,n)$ of the $s$-th scale space, for $i=1,\cdots, N$.
-For fractional positions (i.e., $m+p_{s,m,n}^{(i)}(x)\notin \mathbb{Z}$ or $n+p_{s,m,n}^{(i)}(y) \notin\mathbb{Z}$), bilinear interpolation is used to compute the values.
-In the $s$-th scale space, SAM samples neighboring features for all misaligned pixels according to the location information provided by the sampling map $P_{s}$.
+where $\bar{F}^{(i)}_{s}(m,n)$ denotes the $i$-th sampled feature corresponding to the unaligned pixel at the position $(m,n)$ of the $s$-th scale space, for $i=1,\cdots, N$.
+For fractional positions (i.e., $m+x_{s,m,n}^{(i)}, n+y_{s,m,n}^{(i)} \notin\mathbb{Z}$), bilinear interpolation is used to compute the positions.
+In the $s$-th scale space, intra-SAM samples the neighboring features for all unaligned pixels according to the location information provided by the sampling map $P_{s}$.

 However, not all the sampled features are beneficial for reconstructing HDR images, especially in saturated regions.
-Therefore, we propose a method to adaptively aggregate the sampled features.
-In particular, we first calculate the correspondence between the sampled features and the reference features at each pixel position, which are based on the dot product between the sampled features and the reference features.
-The sampled features having higher correspondence means that they are more similar to the reference features, while the sampled features with lower correspondences are less similar to the reference features.
+To address this issue, we propose an adaptive aggregation method that performs over the sampled features.
+Specifically, based on dot product, we first calculate the correspondence between the sampled features and the reference features at each pixel position.
 Then, we compute the correspondence weights for aggregation.
-For the position $(m,n)$, the weight is computed as follows:
+For position $(m,n)$, the weight is computed as follows: